Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Density of Hasse failures

 \section{Density of Hasse failures}

-This section is reserved for the proof of Theorem~\ref{thm:main4}.
-The upper bound in the statement of Theorem~\ref{thm:main4} follows from the upper bound in \cite[Thm.~1.1]{SAN} since $N_n(B)$ is bounded above by the number of affine diagonal ternary quadrics which do not satisfy the integral Hasse principle with no extra condition is imposed upon them.
+In this section we prove Theorem~\ref{thm:main4}.
+The upper bound in the statement of Theorem~\ref{thm:main4} follows from the upper bound in \cite[Thm.~1.1]{SAN} since $N_n(B)$ is bounded above by the number of affine diagonal ternary quadrics which fail the integral Hasse principle, with no extra condition imposed upon them.
 In order to prove the lower bound of Theorem~\ref{thm:main4}, we consider the following family of projective quadrics over the rational numbers:

 for non-zero integers $a, b, c, d$ coprime to $5$, with the additional assumptions that \begin{enumerate}[label=(\roman*)] \item $a \equiv 1 \bmod 40$ is squarefree and coprime to $c$, and \item $bd$ is coprime to $2c$. \end{enumerate} To fix the orbifold structure on $Q \subset \PP^3_{\QQ}$, let $m \ge 2$ be an integer and let $D_m = (1 - 1/m)Z(t)$.
 Finally, let $(\sQ, \DDelta_m)$ be the closure of $(Q,\Delta_m)$ in $\P^3_{\Z}$.